elear-solutions/cocosdk/cococlientsdk/examples/c/client-app-boilerplate/README.md

 <current-working-directory> is the directory path where the application will store its data
 ```
-## How to make the initiate the connection to cocoNet
+## How to initiate the connection to cocoNet
 - Run the clientapp executable
 - Set the access token by choosing option number 5
 - Get the available networkList by choosing option number 1